What Does Wisteria Flower Mean and Symbolise?

 Spread the love

 Wisterias are the type of flowers you imagine dazzling down in clusters from up high a tree or wall.
-Imagine yourself daydreaming of a fairytale with lights glowing and suddenly, the viny wisterias begin gleaming and dancing with the soft breeze of the cool wind.
-Ah, the beauty and wonder of flowers never fail to disappoint!
+Imagine yourself daydreaming of a fairytale with lights glowing and suddenly, the climbing vines of wisterias begin gleaming and dancing with the soft breeze of the cool wind.
+Ah, the beauty and wonder of these beautiful flowers never fail to disappoint!
 It is no wonder that these are sacred to Pisces, Neptune, and Jupiter!

 History of Wisteria Flowers

-The Wisterias are a beautiful cluster of long racemed showy flowers.
-In fact, it was differently described in 1842 as a woody leguminous vine with a twinning habit of growth.
+The wisterias are a beautiful cluster of long racemed showy cascading flowers.
+In fact, it was differently described in 1842 as a woody leguminous vine with a twinning habit of growth by botanist Thomas Nuttall.

-The flowers arise from the genus Wisteria of the Fabaceae or pea family.
+The flowering plant arises from the genus Wisteria of the Fabaceae or pea family.
 To date, there are only about 8 to 10 species of these gorgeous flowers!
 Could you guess where this Latin genus name comes from?
 It’s quite intriguing to know that the Wisteria is actually named in honor of a late American physician – Dr. Caspar Wistar (1818).

-Most of these species are native in the regions of native Eastern Asia and North America.
-Some of these beloved species include the Japanese Wisterias (W. floribunda), the American Wisterias (W. frutescens), and the Chinese Wisterias (W. sinensis).
-If you’d like to know more about these spectacular flowers, keep on reading!
+Most wisteria varieties native to Southern Canada and across regions in Eastern Asia and North America are quite popular.
+Some of these beloved species include the Japanese Wisteria (Wisteria floribunda), the American Wisteria (Wisteria frutescens), and the Chinese Wisteria (Wisteria sinensis).

 light purple wisteria

-The flower itself was a beacon signifying the Summer season.
+The flower itself was a powerful symbolism and a beacon signifying the spring seasons.
 Its blossoms hanging gracefully sways with the breeze and is enjoyed as the birth flower of May.
+Because of its beauty, Theodore Harris dedicated a book entitled Mysterious Wisteria.

-In terms of floral arrangements in bouquets or vases, the Wistaria is a symbol of a warm and hearty welcome to guests and loved ones.
+In terms of floral arrangements in bouquets or vases, the wistaria is a symbol of a warm and hearty welcome to guests and loved ones.
+Its long vines represent new knowledge and long life while the flowers symbolize love.
 Surprisingly, it also is symbolic of self-reflection and meditation.

-The flowers also convey very thoughtful messages.
+The flowers also convey very thoughtful reverence or messages.
 The flowers are messengers seeking new friendships meaning that even befriending a mere stranger is agreeable!

 What does a White Wisteria Flower Mean?

-A soft and dazzling cluster of white Wistarias means elegance and daintiness.
+A soft and dazzling cluster of these white flowers mean elegance and daintiness.
 Once you observe these flowers hanging high up the vine, you will see just how graceful and delicate they are.

 What does a Blue Wisteria Blossom Symbolize?

-Since the Wisterias from way up high, it isn’t a surprise what a blue blossom means.
+Since the wisterias from way up high, it isn’t a surprise what a pale blue vine and flower of a wisteria means.
 In the language of flowers, such flowers meant high aspirations and genuine happiness.
+It can also mean new beginnings.

 What does a Pink Wisteria Floret Indicate?

-The intricate beauty of a pink Wistaria indicates a love simply like no other.
+The intricate beauty of a pink wisteria indicates a love simply like no other.
 And what do you expect from a love that’s nothing like the rest?
 Generosity and simply just the best!

 What does a Purple Wisteria Bloom Represent?